 The first sentence should summarise what you're trying to communicate - who, what, when, where, why and how

-Look at them through a journalist's lens.
+Look at the messages through a journalist's lens.
 Collate all your information in advance then distill from that what are the most important elements to communicate

 Key messages are different to a media release.
 A media release is a much broader, supporting document that accompanies a pitch, which allows you to be more descriptive on smaller elements of the offering/product/brand.
 For key messages, you want to summarise the key components

 Think about how you can combine points to be more concise

 It can take a really experienced PR about 1.5 - 2hrs to write key messages so if you're new to writing them, it could take you a whole day.
 Plus, you'll no doubt have to rewrite them many times once you get feedback from your manager.
 So, allow yourself enough time to go through multiple approval stages before you have to meet your deadline (if you don't have a deadline, ask for one)

 Say them aloud (in your head) once you've written them.
 This helps get the flow right and see if you've got the punctuation in the right places

 Sleep on them.
 Not literally on them....
 Just give yourself a break overnight and then come back to them the next day.
 You may have some fresh insight or a better way of articulating a point